What Is Stamp Duty (SDLT)?

 Stamp Duty Land Tax (SDLT) is a tax charged on property purchases in England and Northern Ireland.
 It is paid to HMRC and must be settled within 14 days of completion.
 Your solicitor typically handles the SDLT return and payment as part of the completion process.

-SDLT is calculated on a tiered basis — like income tax, you only pay each rate on the portion of the price that falls within each band, not on the full purchase price.
-This is a common source of confusion: a £300,000 property doesn't mean you pay 5% on £300,000.
+SDLT is calculated on a tiered basis - like income tax, you only pay each rate on the portion of the price that falls within each band, not on the full purchase price.
+A £300,000 property does not mean you pay 5% on £300,000.
 You pay 0% on the first £250,000 and 5% only on the £50,000 above the threshold.

 Scotland and Wales have their own property taxes: Land and Buildings Transaction Tax (LBTT) in Scotland and Land Transaction Tax (LTT) in Wales.
 This guide covers England and Northern Ireland only.

-Free SDLT Calculator — England & Northern Ireland
+Free SDLT Calculator - England and Northern Ireland

 Enter details and